modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 The Data Schema is the store of basic data

-**Call records** - “complete call records are held for X days” – 35 by default, 14 in EY.
-It is relatively easy to add more reports in this time range subject to Power BI’s performance limits
+**Call records** - All key fields from each call records, held for 35 days by default (configurable).
+Not all fields from JSON are held.

 **User data** - Names, AD attributes – current state is stored